comsystan/comsystanj/description/img2-description.md

 - For binary or grey 8-bit images
 - Binary [0, >0] counting or DBC and RDBC
 - The number of boxes with distinct sizes according to the power of 2 can be set
-- Linear regression parameters can be set
+- Linear regression parameters of the double log plot can be set

 ### Fractal Dimension - Correlation
 - Fractal correlation dimension is computed
 - For binary 8-bit images
 - Classical pair wise occurrence counting
 - Binary [0, >0] algorithm
-- Computation times can be lowered by decreasing the Pixel% (% of randomly chosen image pixel)
+- Computation times can be lowered by decreasing the Pixel% (% of randomly chosen image pixels)
 - or by using a fixed grid estimation of summing up squared counts
 - The number of boxes with distinct sizes according to the power of 2 can be set
-- Linear regression parameters can be set
+- Linear regression parameters of the double log plot can be set
 - Ref: Grassberger & Procaccia, Physica D, 1983, [https://10.1016/0167-2789(83)90298-1](https://10.1016/0167-2789(83)90298-1)

 ### Fractal Dimension - Directional correlation